-The Alpine Club Library will be closed as usual during the month of August, and will reopen on the 8th September, open by appointment on 9th and 10th, then hopefully re-openening as normal to both Members and the public on the 15th September.
+The Alpine Club Library will be closed as usual during the month of August, and will reopen by appointment from the 8th September, then will hopefully be open as normal to both Members and the public from October.

 Any members that need to return books can either keep them for the time being (all loans will be renewed) or return by post to the Library.

 The Library, housed in the Club's premises, has an unrivalled collection of over 30,000 books, magazines, club journals, expedition reports and rare historic material.
 Some modern guidebooks, photographs (see AC Photo Library) historic diaries, press cuttings and correspondence (see AC Archives)

 Many books can be borrowed by AC members, the exceptions being guidebooks and valuable items.
 Books can be borrowed in person or by post within the UK.
 Photocopies can be requested in person, by post or e-mail.

 The Club holds a wonderful collection of over 35,000 historic and modern photographs in the form of prints, negatives, glass plates, lantern slides, transparencies and albums.
 The Photo Library has been set up to conserve and manage this collection

 You can access the library catalogue online here or use the search box below

 Contact the Library